Why Muscles Get Sore

 by | Feb 7, 2021 | Training

-As we age many of us begin to complain more of pains in our muscles and joints.
-They seem to stiffen up with age, and such commonplace activities as bending over for the morning paper can make us wince.
+With time comes more of pains in our muscles and joints.
+They seem to stiffen, and such commonplace activities as bending over for the morning paper can make us wince.

 Such pain can grip so fiercely that we are sure it begins deep in their bones.
 But the real cause of stiffness and soreness lies not in the joints or bones, according to research at the Johns Hopkins Medical School, but in the muscles and connective tissues that move the joints.